JanWilczek/wolf-sound-blog/_posts/fx/2021-10-22-allpass-filter.md

 Although for a single channel audio, we cannot hear the effect of phase delay, allpass filters are incredibly useful in musical applications.
 Why?

 * They are stable.
-* They meaningful parameters to coefficients mapping (e.g., cutoff frequency to $d$ coefficient in second-order allpass).
+* They meaningful parameters to coefficients mapping (e.g., break frequency to $d$ coefficient in second-order allpass).
 * They are computationally efficient.
 * Their properties are well-known.